-- a) Teaching or comparable activity (including advising and mentoring); - b) Research/scholarly work; - c) Service to the University, the profession, and the community.
+- a) Teaching or comparable activity (including advising, mentoring, and community-engaged instruction); - b) Research/scholarly work including community-engaged scholarship; - c) Service to the University, the profession, and the community.

 The minimum criteria for tenure in CBCS are a display of excellence in both teaching and research and at least a substantive contribution to service.
 In addition, collegiality and participation as a citizen of the University are integral parts of faculty performance.
 Because the decision projects lifetime performance from the first few years of a faculty member's career, tenure must be awarded only as a result of rigorous assessment over a period of time sufficient to judge the faculty member's documented accomplishments, ability, and probability of sustained future productivity.
 A judgment must be made that the faculty member's record represents a pattern indicative of a lifetime of continued accomplishment and productivity with potential for high impact on the field or society.